sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 ```
 /PATH/julia-1.6.2/bin/julia /PATH/TAPER-master/correction_multi.jl -m N -a N alignment.fasta > clean_alignment.fasta
 ```
+NB: B. Kuhnhäuser found the following while trying Taper in October 2024: "There is an “aggressive” script on the github (correction_multi_aggressive.jl), and you can modify the multiplier in line 37.
+It is currently set to 2 / 3 (0.666), but when changing this to a larger value (max seems to be 1), the filtering is more stringent and includes larger patches of divergent sequence.
+A value of 0.9 seems best to me".

 **We found that using OptrimAl, CIAlign, TAPER, and again OptrimAl gave satisfactorily clean alignments without excessive loss of data**

 **CIAlign may actually be able to achieve the same on its own.
 It is best to experiement a bit to find the combination suiting best your dataset**